Xenoblade Chronicles: Future Connected bridges the gap between the original story and the future of the series.

 Xenoblade Chronicles: Future Connected provides an enjoyable, albeit shorter, continuation of the Xenoblade Chronicles saga.
 While it may not offer the same depth or scope as the main game, it still delivers on the series’ signature exploration and combat mechanics.

 The character dynamics between Shulk and Melia, paired with a visually stunning world, make it a must-play for fans of the original game.
-The introduction of the Link system adds a fresh layer of strategy to the combat, and the Japanese voice acting remains top-notch.
+The introduction of the Link system adds a new layer of strategy to the combat, and the Japanese voice acting remains top-notch.
 If you’re craving more of the Xenoblade experience, this expansion is a worthy, if brief, journey.

-TLDR
+Future Connected TLDR

 Xenoblade Chronicles: Future Connected (Switch)